pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/StudentGuide.md

     ![](images/studentguide/Picture1.png)

-- Once you’ve downloaded eclipse, extract the zip file and install. ***Note:*** If you encounter an error when extracting Eclipse due to a "Path name too long" error on Windows, there are solutions that can be found by performing an internet search on the error to change the Windows allowed file length.
+- Once you've downloaded eclipse, extract the zip file and install. ***Note:*** If you encounter an error when extracting Eclipse due to a "Path name too long" error on Windows, there are solutions that can be found by performing an internet search on the error to change the Windows allowed file length.
 Also, we have found that using the open source [7-zip](http://www.7-zip.org/download.html) tool can help overcome the file length errors encountered by the default windows zip file extraction tools.

 ### **Step 8**: Optionally Configure Proxies (if behind a firewall)

 If you are running Eclipse behind a firewall, you need to configure the proxy setting.
-First, you need to ensure that Eclipse’s proxy is set.
+First, you need to ensure that Eclipse's proxy is set.
 Next, you need to update the maven proxy setting, and then finally, you need to ensure that the Oracle Plugin will work with your proxy settings.

-- To set configure Eclipse’s proxy, open Eclipse and navigate to the Properties menu.
+- To set configure Eclipse's proxy, open Eclipse and navigate to the Properties menu.
 Depending on the operating system, this drop down is found either from the **Eclipse > Preferences, or Window > Preferences**

     ![](images/studentguide/Picture2.png)

-- From the preferences panel, enter “**proxy**�? into the search window, and click on **Network Connections**.
+- From the preferences panel, enter "**proxy**" into the search window, and click on **Network Connections**.
 Select **Native** for the Active Provider and click on **OK**.
 This setting works well, but it requires that you have the proxy setting configured correctly on the system running Eclipse – e.g. Windows, MAC OS or Linux.
-Selecting Manual should also work, but some of the plugins require the underlying operating system’s proxy to be configured.
+Selecting Manual should also work, but some of the plugins require the underlying operating system's proxy to be configured.

     ![](images/studentguide/Picture3.png)